aspose-email-cloud/aspose-email-cloud-java/README.md

         null,
         //We can process multiple images in one request Arrays.asList(new AiBcrImageStorageFile(
-            true, //the image contains only one business card (you can upload image with multiple cards on it) new StorageFileLocation(storage, folder, fileName))),
+            true, //Flag isSingle determines that image contains single VCard or more.
+                  //Only single VCard on image variant is supported in current version. new StorageFileLocation(storage, folder, fileName))),
         new StorageFolderLocation(storage, outFolderPath))));
 // Get file name from recognition result